The Student Room GroupThe Student Room Group

 Once you’ve done that, get someone else to check it, too.

 You will be doing yourself a massive disservice if you send through a personal statement with spelling and/or grammatical errors.
-You’ve got months to put this together so there really is no excuse for sending through something that looks like a rush job.
+You might have spent months putting this together, but some careless typos can make a lovingly crafted personal statement look like a rush job.

-Instead, now is a good time to make your parents feel useful.
+Now is also a good time to make your parents feel useful.
 Read your personal statement out to them and get them to give you feedback.

 Or try printing it out and mixing it up with a few others (you can find sample personal statements on The Student Room).
 Get them to read them all and then try to pick yours out.
 If they can't, perhaps there's not enough of your personality in there.

-Expert advice on writing a physics personal statement
+Subject focus: writing a personal statement for physics

 "The biggest mistake that students make in their personal statements is when they list books they have read, but then, in their interview, seem incapable of telling us anything about the books.
 Remember, we might well have read those books too!